 JobHero has loads of resume templates that you can use to create your own resume in just a few quick minutes.

-What’s more, JobHero features a customized resume builder that allows you to in addition to giving you step-by-step guidance on what to include in each resume section.
+What’s more, JobHero features a customized resume builder that allows you to choose from a selection of templates in addition to giving you step-by-step guidance on what to include in each resume section.
 Furthermore, it even auto-suggests phrases about your work history that are tailored to the job title you are applying for.

-A is the easiest and fastest way to create a resume.
+A resume builder is the easiest and fastest way to create a resume.
 It’s like having an expert look over your shoulder to guide you step-by-step as you write your resume.

 Entertainment Resume FAQ